cqframework/pd-apply/connectathon/README.md

 # Testing $apply

 Testing $apply operation for ActivityDefinition and PlanDefinition resources, as seen in the CPG IG.

+## Content

+This IG includes example content based on CPG 2.0.
+To see content using CPG 1.0, refer fo `CPGFixtures_1.0`.

+Pre-generated content is included for each IG in respective `output` folders.

-## Generating content
+### Generating content

 This is a sushi project, see https://fshschool.org/docs/sushi for installing the required tooling.

-To create the full IG, including compile the CQL and update corresponding FHIR, and clean the output to only have FHIR json files, use this command from the project root:
+To generate the full IG locally, including compile the CQL and update corresponding FHIR, and clean the output to only have FHIR json files, use this command from the project root: